bovine3dom/gtfs_ffs/readme.md

 # and i have run out of stamina

 # https://eu.data.public-transport.earth/ has more but i got bored
+# for some reason clickhouse needs `chmod 755 -R .` on the hive directory. dunno why
 ```

 <!-- i can't work out how this tool is supposed to work so probably don't do this